January 15, 2025

 A brain scan, using powerful diagnostic imaging tests like CT and MRI, can help healthcare practitioners understand the causes behind episodes of fainting, seizures, blurry vision, dizziness, muscle weakness, speech difficulty, hearing loss, and persistent headaches.

-These symptoms may signify a deeper medical issue that can range from infections, traumatic injuries, to multiple sclerosis, atrophy of brain tissue, a brain tumor, or something else.
+These symptoms may signify a deeper medical issue that can range from infections and traumatic injuries to multiple sclerosis, atrophy of brain tissue, a brain tumor, or something else.

 What Is the Difference Between an MRI and a CT Scan?